SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

     sayHello(personName: "Dave", salutation: "Howdy!")

-*Rationale: This mirrors Objective-C's selector-style use of colons for declaring and calling methods, and provides an easy-to-remember rule.*
+*Rationale: This mirrors Objective-C's selector-style use of colons for declaring and calling methods.*

 Colons after ``UpperCamelCase`` names should have a space on *both* sides of the colon::